Morocco Pavilion at Epcot

-The Morocco Pavilion is a Moroccan-themed pavilion that is part of the World Showcase, within Epcot at Walt Disney World in Orlando, Florida, United States.
+The Morocco Pavilion is a Moroccan-themed pavilion that is part of the World Showcase, within Epcot at Walt Disney World in Bay Lake, Florida, United States.
 It was the first expansion pavilion to be added to World Showcase, opening on September 7, 1984.

 Its location is between the Japan and France pavilions.

 Layout

 The Morocco Pavilion, designed to look like a Moroccan city with a realistic Minaret, features the only pavilion in which the country's government aided in the design.
 Guests to the pavilion gain insight on the lifestyle and culture of the Moroccan people through the Gallery of Arts and History.
 The Fes House shows guests the typical Moroccan house.
 Inside the pavilion, North African plants including citrus trees, date palms, and olive trees, and fountains can be seen.
 The courtyard plays hosts to entertainment, including a belly dancing show in the evening.
 Restaurant Marrakesh, along with the Tangierine Cafe, serve Moroccan fare, including roast lamb in Tajine, Couscous, and Harira soup.
 Six shops adorn the pavilion, selling patrons everything from rugs to leather goods, and traditional Moroccan clothing.

 Some of the major defining structures of the pavilion include Chellah, a replication of the necropolis in Rabat, and the Koutoubia, a replica of the minaret of the same name in Marrakesh.
 A replica of Bab Boujeloud, the gateway to the Fez medina leads you to a Bazaar area.

 King Hassan II actually sent Moroccan artisans to design and create the many mosaics.
 Due to Islamic religious beliefs on the content of art, the mosaics contain no representations of people.
-The government also sponsors the pavilion, while a corporation holds sponsoring rights on every other pavilion.
+The government also sponsored the pavilion, while a corporation holds sponsoring rights on every other pavilion.
+The sponsorship of the pavilion by the Moroccan government ended in October 21, 2020, when Disney took ownership of the pavilion.

 The Twilight Zone Tower of Terror in Disney's Hollywood Studios can be seen at an angle from the Moroccan pavilion, and the top of the Tower is designed so it blends in with the Moroccan architecture.